Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Relative fair aggregation rules

-\end{definition} Notice that the weight $\mu$ over the individuals is fixed in \eqref{eq:def_relutili}.
-In contrast, \citet{sprumont2019relative} characterized a general class of aggregation rules where the weight can vary depending on the belief profiles.
+\end{definition} Notice that the weights $\mu$ over the individuals are fixed in \eqref{eq:def_relutili}.
+The aggregation rules in Definition \ref{def:relativeutilitarian} are special cases of \citeauthor{sprumont2019relative}'s (\citeyear{sprumont2019relative}) class of relative utilitarian rules, where the weights can vary depending on the belief profile.

-On the other hand, if $\mathcal{M}$ is the entire set, then it becomes the Rawlsian maximin rule with the 0--1 normalization.
-Formally, it is defined as follows: \begin{definition} Given $(X,R_N)$, an aggregation rule $\mathbf{R}$ is a \textbf{\textit{relative maximin aggregation rule}} if for all $f, g \in F_X$,
+On the other hand, if $\mathcal{M}$ is the entire set, then the rule reduces to the Rawlsian maximin rule with the 0--1 normalization. \begin{definition} An aggregation rule $\mathbf{R}$ is a \textbf{\textit{relative maximin aggregation rule}} if, for all $(X,R_N) \in \mathcal{D}$ and all $f, g \in F_X$,

 \end{definition}

 Hence, the relative fair aggregation rules reconcile the two extreme classes of criteria, the utilitarian rules and the maximin rule, with the 0--1 normalization.